 Current sign-up bonus

-New cardholders can earn 40,000 bonus miles when they spend $2,000 in the first three months.
+New cardholders can 40,000 bonus miles after you spend $2,000 on purchases in the first 3 months your account is open.
+Plus, an additional 25,000 bonus miles after you spend $10,000 in the first 6 months.
 The $95 annual fee is also waived for the first year.

 What is United Airlines MileagePlus?

 United MileagePlus United Airlines’s frequent flyer program.
 Miles earned with the Explorer card are added to your MileagePlus account so you can stockpile rewards even faster.